Jordan Neely: What happened in NYC subway chokehold case?

 Most jurors, he says, would prefer that an ex-Marine such as Mr Penny step in to prevent a person on the subway from turning violent.

-"If litigated properly this is a slam dunk acquittal," he says, calling Penny a "sympathetic defendant".
+"If litigated properly this is a slam dunk acquittal," he says, calling Mr Penny a "sympathetic defendant".